Poldark (1975 TV series): Broadcast and legacy

 The BBC adaptation of the first four books of the Poldark novels was broadcast by the BBC during 1975 and 1976.
 This included eight weeks' location filming in Cornwall.
 The second series was broadcast in the UK in the autumn of 1977, from the next three books.
 The series in total ran to 29 episodes.

 Poldark is one of the most successful British television adaptations of all time.
 The Poldark series has since been sold in over forty countries.
 It is particularly popular in the United States, Spain, Italy, Greece and Israel.
 On video, Poldark outsold every costume drama except for the 1995 adaptation of Jane Austen's novel Pride and Prejudice.

 The two series were shown to American audiences in 1977–78, as part of Masterpiece Theatre on the Public Broadcasting System.
 In 2007, a PBS viewer poll ranked it seventh in best-loved series from the last 35 years.

 The theme music for the series was composed by Kenyon Emrys-Roberts (26 episodes) and Max Harris (7 episodes).

 A version of the eighth Poldark novel The Stranger from the Sea was made by HTV for the ITV network in 1996, but was not continued.
 In 2008 the BBC made a half-hour programme entitled "The Making of Poldark" as part of its series called The Cult of Sunday Night.
 Many of the original cast were interviewed, including Robin Ellis, Angharad Rees, Jill Townsend and Richard Morant.

 The series was referenced by Reeves and Mortimer, presenting Poldark on Mopeds as a rejected comedy programme in an advert for TV Licensing.

 In February 2014, the BBC announced a new adaptation of the series, also called Poldark, to be broadcast in 2015.
-The series, starring Aidan Turner as Ross Poldark and Eleanor Tomlinson as Demelza, began transmission on Saturday, 7 March 2015, on the BBC's flagship channel, BBC1.
+The series, starring Aidan Turner as Ross Poldark and Eleanor Tomlinson as Demelza, began transmission on Saturday, 7 March 2015, on the BBC One.
 Robin Ellis was cast in a small recurring role as Reverend Dr Halse.
+In 2025, the 1975 series was streaming on Prime Video, along with the 2015 series which was also streaming on Netflix in 2025.